ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_cookbook.md

         breadcrumb_names: Blog List
 ```

-This configures a custom route for the `BlogController::indexAction` action in your controller in `routing.yml`.
+The example above shows how to configure a custom route for the `BlogController::indexAction` action in your controller in `routing.yml`.

 |Option|Description|
 |--- |--- |